WinFPT and FPT Version 3.7-m

 compiling all of the declarations in all module sub-programs and interface blocks in a module before compiling

 the sub-program bodies.
-WinFPT and FPT now do this for each module in turn.
+WinFPT and fpt now do this for each module in turn.
 Please note that some

 not always guarantee that the code will compile in these situations.